darkguy2008/parallelshell/README.md

 processes will share the same stdout/stderr, and if any command exits with a non-zero exit status, the rest are stopped and the exit code carries through.

+### Version compatibility notes

+* v2.0.0 is compatible with Node < 8
+* v3.x.x is compatible with Node >= 8

-### currently not maintained, see [Consolidation of multiple similar libraries](https://github.com/mysticatea/npm-run-all/issues/10)
+### Maintenance has been resumed by [DARKGuy](https://github.com/darkguy2008).
+However, there are also better options, see [Consolidation of multiple similar libraries](https://github.com/mysticatea/npm-run-all/issues/10).

 ### Motivation